 Despite of having existed only a few years, the CPH Half has become world-wide renowned for it’s fast course.

 The world-leading times set in Copenhagen have put the flat capital city of Denmark on the world map as the place to run a really fast time.
-On September 15, Geoffrey Kamworor, proved this to the world, as he smashed the world record with a unbelievable 58:01 win.
+In 2019, Geoffrey Kamworor, proved this to the world, as he smashed the world record with a unbelievable 58:01 win.
 Also, the 2018 race saw a new women’s European record set by Sifan Hassen, as she surprisingly finished in a remarkable 1:05:15 in her half marathon debute.

 Held on traffic-free, wide roads and boulevards, the course is extremely fast and characterized by few and soft curves making for ideal conditions for an enjoyable and fast race.